 The SRS may use the “QoE timing information” RTCP Extended Reports messages to transmit the timing information required for measuring the QoE metrics to an SRC.
 The RTCP report block format for transmitting the QoE timing information is specified in TS 26.522 [8].
 SDP signalling required for negotiating the transmission of QoE metrics between the UE and the SRS is documented in TS 26.522 [8].

-The latency metrics that use the timing information defined in Table 9.3.2-1 are detailed in the section 9.3.2.2.
+The latency metrics that use the timing information defined in Table 9.3.2-1 are detailed in the clause 9.3.2.2.

 CHANGE 9